 George C. Petrocheilos

-Prior to joining Camden, George was coordinating national business development efforts for Towne Park, a Camden Partners former portfolio company, which is one of the world’s largest parking companies.
-He was working directly with Towne Park’s Founder, Chairman & CEO, and today he still serves as an Adviser to the Chairman.
+George also spent a year at Towne Park Holdings, LLC, a Camden Partners portfolio company at the time, which is one of the world’s largest parking companies.
+He was working directly for Towne Park’s Founder, Chairman & CEO, Jerry B. South.
 George was also a portfolio analyst for Global Domain Partners, a managed futures hedge fund, focusing on asset allocation research & strategy.

 On the non-profit side, George currently serves on the Board of Trustees of The Baltimore School for the Arts, The Johns Hopkins Center for Financial Economics, The Johns Hopkins Medicine Psychiatry & Behavioral Sciences Advisory Board, The Living Classrooms Foundation, and the Director’s Circle of the Greater Baltimore Cultural Alliance, supporting the work of emerging local artists.
 He also serves on the Investment Advisory Committee of the Halcyon Incubator in Washington D.C. and the MIT Enterprise Forum in Greece.
 George is also a founding member of the Johns Hopkins Center of Talented Youth Greece Program.
 In 2013-14 George was the co-chair of the Baltimore Police Department’s Capital Campaign and he is currently a member of the Archbishop Iakovos ‘Leadership 100’ Endowment Fund, which supports the National Ministries of the Greek Orthodox Archdiocese in advancement of Orthodoxy and Hellenism.

 George’s honors include Baltimore Business Journal’s 2013 “40 Under 40 Business Leaders”, The Hill’s 2013 “Washington D.C.
 Rising Stars” and The Daily Record’s 2014 “20 in Their Twenties,” among others.

-George earned a B.A. degree from the Johns Hopkins University in Economics and Entrepreneurship & Management.
+George earned a B.A. degree in Financial Economics from the Johns Hopkins University.
 George also completed the Political Science SSP Executive Program at Harvard University’s Kennedy School of Government.